-The Born-Digital Access Group is an ad-hoc group that formed prior to and at the 2015 SAA annual meeting.
-Activities center around researching born-digital access practices and developing an archivist bootcamp to share ideas and tools for providing access to born-digital materials.
-The bootcamp will be piloted at the 2017 New England Archivists Spring Meeting.
+The Born-Digital Access Group’s activities center around researching born-digital access practices and developing an archivist bootcamp to share ideas and tools for providing access to born-digital materials.

-The group is conducting Twitter chats (#bdaccess) to gain insight on how researchers want to access and use digital archives.
-Please review the chats via Storify (chat 1 and chat 2) or read the chat recaps (chat 1 and chat 2).
+The group is also conducting Twitter chats (#bdaccess) to gain insight on how researchers want to access and use digital archives.
+You can review the chats via Storify (chat 1 and chat 2), read the chat recaps (chat 1 and chat 2), or let us know on Slack if you have ideas for a future chat.

 - What research topic(s) of yours and/or content types have required the use of born digital materials?